TurboWarp/packager/api/README.md

 ### Feature support

-All features are assumed to work, with the following exceptions:
+All features should work, with the following exceptions:

  - macOS apps in the NW.js or WKWebView environments do not support custom icons and must always use the default icon